 Hyoid suspension is an inpatient sleep apnea surgery that pulls the base of the tongue and other soft tissues around the throat forward by anchoring the neck’s hyoid bone to the thyroid cartilage (the “Adam’s apple”).
 The hyoid suspension surgery expands and stabilizes the airway, making it less likely that the tongue will collapse into the airway and obstruct breathing during sleep—known as sleep apnea, or obstructive sleep apnea (OSA).
-It is often done in conjunction with other procedures such as genioglossus advancement or maxillomandibular advancement surgery to treat more severe cases of sleep apnea.
 The hyoid suspension procedure is performed in a hospital operating room under general anesthesia.

 Why is hyoid suspension performed?